 The timeless and classic allure of Temple Jewellery – has over time been an intrinsic part of a woman’s jewelry box – especially in the Southern part of India.
 Inspired by historic architecture, paintings and statues of temples, gods and goddesses, South Indian Temple Jewellery is traditionally made of gold and embedded with precious gems and stones.
 Known to be one of the most beautiful and artistic forms of ethnic Indian fashion jewellery – it has adorned gods and goddesses, royalty, dancers and ordinary women and men down the ages.

-Temple Jewellery consists of chunky and heavy bangles, earrings, necklaces, nose rings, anklets, armlets, head adornments and waist belts that are no less beautiful for their size and weight.
+Temple Jewellery consists of chunky and heavy bangles, earrings, necklaces, nose rings, armlets, head adornments, waist belts and anklets for women that are no less beautiful for their size and weight.

 The History of Temple Jewellery

 Temple Jewelry is believed to have its roots in the 9th century AD – during the reign of the Chola and Pandya dynasties.
 Originally – Temple Jewellery was handcrafted out of donations of gold and other precious metals and gems that were offered at the temples located in South India.
 The jewellery was then made for adorning temple deities and members of royal families.

 It is also believed that in order to protect their jewellery, kings offered it at their temples for adorning the deities.
 The Chola, Pandya, and the Krishna Deva Raya dynasties that ruled South India between the 9th century and 16th centuries AD, were connoisseurs of Temple Jewellery who encouraged skilled craftsmen and supported jewellery workshops attached to the temples.